pmpinto/blog/_posts/2020-03-06-hello-world.md

 title: Hello world!
 date: 2020-03-06 01:00:00 +0100
 categories: [hello, theme]
+custom_excerpt: Ever since I started to work, I felt like there were little things I would like to share and ramble about.
+A few years later I even stumbled upon a Medium article that got me into a life-changing experience.
 ---

 Ever since I started to work, I felt like there were little things I would like to share and ramble about.
 A few years later I even stumbled upon a Medium article that got me into a life-changing experience.
 I wanted to talk about it.
 I wanted to share the whole experience so that someone else could benefit from the same I had benefited by reading that article.